 Your first instinct should be to get the best audio recording possible while on set.
 There's nothing better than being able to capture the ambience of the location and the actor's original performance.
 In other words, ADR should be a last resort.

 Before you get to ADR, or maybe to avoid using it all together, know the basics of sound recording.
-The next post is your ultimate guide to the essentials.
 Know the different audio cables and mics to get the best quality possible and learn how to manage “controllable noise.”
+Here is your ultimate guide to sound recording — from the gear you'll need to the pro-tips that will level-up your sound game.

 Project management for video creatives.
 Tasks, file sharing, calendars and more.